 - Performance measures remain important to AHCCCS and as such will continue to be monitored by AHCCCS.
 Should Contractor performance results for Performance Measures in Reserve Status decline, the Contractor may be subject to corrective action.
 AHCCCS may require individual Contractors to implement improvement actions for Performance Measures with Reserve Status in order to ensure quality of care to AHCCCS members.
-Measures deemed in Reserve Status will be reported out when appropriate. - (1) The EPSDT Participation rate is the percent of all children and adolescents younger than 21 years who were due for at least one EPSDT visit, depending on their age and the state's EPSDT Periodicity Schedule, and had a visit during the contract year.
+Measures deemed in Reserve Status will be reported out when appropriate. - (1) The EPSDT Participation rate is the percent of all children and adolescents younger than 21 years who were due for at least one EPSDT visit, depending on their age and the state's EPSDT Periodicity Schedule, and had a visit during the Contract year.

 Contractor Performance is evaluated annually using the AHCCCS-reported rate for each measure.
 AHCCCS rates are considered the official measurement for each Performance Measure.
-AHCCCS calculated rates by Contractor for each measure will be compared with the MPS specified in the contract in effective during the measurement period.
-For instance, Performance Standards in the Contract Year Ending (CYE) 2015 contract apply to results calculated by AHCCCS for the CYE 2015 measurement period.
+AHCCCS calculated rates by Contractor for each measure will be compared with the MPS specified in the Contract in effect during the measurement period.
+For instance, Performance Standards in the current Contract Year apply to results calculated by AHCCCS for that measurement period.
 AHCCCS will utilize methodologies that are reflective of the requirements for the measurement period.
-For instance, CYE 2014 performance measure data will be based on the published 2014 CMS Core Sets and 2014 HEDIS technical specifications.
-Contractors are responsible for monitoring and reporting to AHCCCS CQM the status of, and any discrepancies identified in encounters received by AHCCCS including paid, denied and pended for purposes of Performance Measure monitoring prior to the AHCCCS Performance Measure rate calculations being conducted.
+For instance, performance measure data will be based on the published CMS Core Sets and HEDIS technical specifications.
+Contractors are responsible for monitoring and reporting to AHCCCS Quality Management (QM) Manager the status of, and any discrepancies identified in encounters received by AHCCCS including paid, denied and pended for purposes of Performance Measure monitoring prior to the AHCCCS Performance Measure rate calculations being conducted.